greek-learner-texts/greek-learner-texts.github.io/index.md

 ## Joining Us

-We have a Slack workspace <https://greek-learner-texts.slack.com/>.
-If you're interested in joining, send an email to jtauber@jtauber.com introducing yourself and he'll invite you to Slack.
+We used to be on Slack but we've recently moved to Discord and you can join at <https://discord.gg/X3aX5SnhKT>.

 If there are any texts you're interested in helping add, see the [Guide for Shepherds](https://greek-learner-texts.github.io/guide_for_shepherds/).